Melioli/HoyoToon/README.md

 | Weapon Dissolve | Off | Leave as is | Off | Repeat | Off |
 | Scan Pattern | Off | Leave as is | Off | Clamp | Off |

-> For best results, ensure that your texture import settings match the table above.
-The *sRGB* property should be turned on for diffuse textures, shadow ramps, and specular ramps, but turned off for all other textures.
-Additionally, the *Wrap Mode* property should be set to *Clamp* for shadow ramps, weapon pattern, and scan pattern textures, but set to *Repeat* for normal maps and the MaterialIDValuesLUT texture.
-Finally, the *Compression* property should be turned off for all textures except for light maps, stockings, and the MaterialIDValuesLUT texture, which should have no compression.

 ## Custom Tangents
 If you're working with Genshin Impact models, you may need to generate custom tangents for your models to work properly with HoyoToon.
 To make this process easier, we have included built-in scripts that you can access through the HoyoToon option at the top of the screen or by right-clicking on an FBX or a game object that contains a mesh.